 - 1. Award and Terms of Restricted Stock Units.
 The Company awards to the Recipient under the Plan [SHARES] restricted stock units (the "Award" or the "Target RSUs"), subject to forfeiture and adjustment as provided in Section 1 of this Agreement and to the restrictions, terms and conditions set forth in this Agreement. - (a) Rights under Restricted Stock Units.
 A restricted stock unit (a "RSU") represents the unfunded, unsecured right to require the Company to deliver to the Recipient one share of Common Stock for each RSU.
 The number of shares of Common Stock deliverable with respect to each RSU is subject to adjustment (1) as provided in Section 1(b) and Section 1(c) of this Agreement and (2) as determined by the Board of Directors of the Company (the "Board") as to the number and kind of shares of stock deliverable upon any merger, reorganization, consolidation, recapitalization, stock dividend, spin-off or other change in the corporate structure affecting the Common Stock generally. - (b) Vesting.
 The RSUs awarded under this Agreement shall initially be 100% unvested and subject to forfeiture.
-The RSUs shall become eligible for vesting and settlement in shares of Common Stock as set forth below. - (1) Adjustment to Target RSUs Based on Achievement of Performance.
-Except as otherwise set forth in this Agreement, for the period beginning [DATE] and ending [DATE] (the "Performance Period"), the Award is subject to increase, decrease or forfeiture (and if forfeited the Recipient shall have no right to receive the related Common Stock) based on achievement of the Company's relative Total Shareholder Return ("Relative TSR") during the Performance Period compared against the Russell 3000 companies in the Textiles, Apparel and Luxury Goods Companies GICS Sub-Industry Group (GICS Code 252030), including Levi Strauss & Co. (not currently in the Russell 3000), as constituted on the first day of the Performance Period and listed on Exhibit A hereto (the "Comparator Companies").
+The RSUs are subject to both a performance-based vesting condition (the "Performance Vesting Condition") based on the Company's cumulative operating income ("Cumulative Operating Income") and a time-based vesting condition (the "Time-Based Vesting Condition").
+Except as otherwise set forth in this Agreement, none of the RSUs shall vest and become eligible for settlement in shares of Common Stock until both the Performance Vesting Condition and the Time-Based Vesting Condition are satisfied. - (1) Adjustment to Target RSUs Based on Achievement of Performance.
+Except as otherwise set forth in this Agreement, for the period beginning [DATE] and ending [DATE] (the "Performance Period"), the Award is subject to increase, decrease or forfeiture (and if forfeited the Recipient shall have no right to receive the related Common Stock), based on achievement of the Cumulative Operating Income during the Performance Period.
+Following the last day of the Performance Period, the Talent and Compensation Committee of the Board (the "Compensation Committee") shall certify the percentage of the Award that is earned (the "Earned RSUs") for the Performance Period, based on the table below.
+If results are between data points, the percentage of the Award payable shall be determined by linear interpolation between data points.